mattmotoki/toxic-comment-classification/README.md

 ```
 With this technique, GloVe performed just as well if not better than the fastText with OOV prediction; LexVec performed slightly worse but added valuable diversity to ensembles.

-The Python code can be found on my [github](https://github.com/mattmotoki/toxic-comment-classification).

 #### Timing:
 The bulk of the calculation boils down to a vector matrix multiplication.
 The naive implementation takes about 20 mins.
 We can reduce this to about 4 mins by processing missing words in batches.
 Using PyTorch (and a 1080ti), we can get the timing down to about 1 min.